 Infants who have learned the skill of self-soothing tend to manage their tantrums as they grow older.
 They become less fussy and know how to handle things when their parents are not home.

-Much like learning other skills, there are several self-soothing baby sleep methods to train your baby that you should know of.
+Much like learning other skills, there are several self-soothing baby sleep methods you can use to train your baby.

 This involves changing your mindset or perception about the need to comfort your baby to put him to sleep all the time.
-It is true that as a parent you cannot see your child in pain.
-But, it may not really be necessary for you to tend to them immediately when they cry, as by doing this you encourage the bad habit of relying on you.
-Of course, initially, they need your nursing to fall asleep.
-But, after some time you can train them to self-soothe.
-For this, you need to believe that they are capable of doing so on their own.
+It is true that as a parent, you cannot see your child in pain, but it may not really be necessary for you to tend to him immediately when he cries.
+By doing this, you encourage the bad habit of relying on you.
+Of course, initially, your child will need your nursing to fall asleep.
+But after some time, you can train him to self-soothe.
+For this, you need to believe that he is capable of doing so on his own.

 2. Set a Routine

 Developing a routine for your baby’s day-to-day activities is really crucial.
 It’s easy to get a baby accustomed to a set pattern at an early age.
-It also prepares them to expect the next in line activity on the list.
+It also prepares him to expect the next in line activity on the list.
 For example, if you follow the sequence of bathtime, naptime, snack time, and playtime, then you must follow it regularly.
 Unexpected activities might induce anxiety in your baby.
-On the contrary, consistency makes your child less anxious because they know what’s coming next, including sleep time too.
+On the contrary, consistency makes your child less anxious because he knows what’s coming next, including sleep time, too.

 Observe your baby’s daily routine; for example, how long he sleeps, how many times he eats and so on, and chalk down the routine accordingly.
-If he doesn’t sleep at the same time during the day then make sure that you ensure that his bedtime is consistent.
+If he doesn’t sleep at the same time during the day, then you need to ensure that his bedtime is consistent.

 4. Lay Your Baby on the Bed When Drowsy

-Don’t put your baby to bed when he is fast asleep, else they will continue to rely on you for their sleep.
+Don’t put your baby to bed when he is fast asleep; else he will continue to rely on you for his sleep.
 Instead, put him on the bed when he is a little drowsy and half-awake.
 This will help him sleep without you being around.

 Many parents make the mistake of feeding their baby to sleep.
 What they don’t realise is that they are drifting them away from self-soothing.
-Stop feeding them before putting them to bed to help them overcome the habit of relying on milk to sleep whenever they wake up crying.
+Stop feeding your child before putting him to bed to help him overcome the habit of relying on milk to sleep whenever he wakes up crying.

 6. The Eight-Day Trial

-Get a blanket or toy for your baby which pleases him.
+- Days 1-4: Get a blanket or toy for your baby, which pleases him.
 Train him to use it as a soother.

-Allow your child to get accustomed to this new pattern.
+- Days 5-7: Allow your child to get accustomed to this new pattern.
 He will start showing a strong attachment to the blanket or toy, and then you can start using it to soothe your child to sleep at night.
-Even, when he wakes up crying from his sleep, use the blanket or a toy to calm him down instead of soothing him the usual way.
-Have patience, since your baby is still learning and it might be a little challenging in the beginning.
+Even when he wakes up crying from his sleep, use the blanket or a toy to calm him down instead of soothing him the usual way.
+Have patience, since your baby is still learning, and it might be a little challenging in the beginning.

-By the last day of the trial, your baby will be relatively ready to self-soothe himself.
-On the last day, don’t provide the blanket or toy in his hands, instead, keep either of the two things in the crib.
+- Day 8: By the last day of the trial, your baby will be relatively ready to self-soothe himself.
+On the last day, don’t provide the blanket or toy in his hands.
+Instead, keep either of the two things in the crib.
 If he wakes up crying, give him a couple of minutes; he is likely to use that toy to soothe himself.

 7. Gentle Baby Self-Soothing

-You can start training your baby from the age of 3-4 months to 1 year old, depending on the baby.
+You can start training your baby from the age of 3-4 months to 1 year old, depending on the baby’s needs.
 Since self-soothing requires patience, we recommend you to start the gentle way.